 There are so many variations to make with these bars.
 I have created a brownie version in which I incorporate cacao powder.
 I’ve also created an Almond Joy version, using almond butter, coconut flour and coconut shreds.
 My favorite thus var.

 These rarely last 24 hours in my house because we all are peanut butter and chocolate junkies.
 I’ve also gotten a lot of feedback from people that have made these.
 Feedback advises that they work even without the egg.
 Also have worked with a flax egg to make them vegan.
 Some have added a little peanut butter flour to firm it up.

 Thank you for swinging by Hungry Happens!
 If you create this dish or any other form our site, we would greatly appreciate you taking the time to comment and rate the recipe!
 LOVE YOUR LIFE!

 Flourless Peanut Butter Banana Chocolate Chip Bars

-- Preheat your oven to 325° F. Line a brownie pan with parchment paper.
+- Preheat your oven to 325° F. Line an 8×8" brownie pan with parchment paper.

 - In a large bowl, mash your bananas.
-Add to it the PB, maple syrup, egg, cinnamon, baking soda and salt.
+Add in the PB, almond flour, maple syrup, egg, cinnamon, baking soda and salt.
 Mix until just combined and then fold in your chips.

 - Transfer batter to pan and top with some more chips.
 Bake for around 25 minutes or until toothpick comes out clean.